- Accelerated Master's Degree Program

 Types of Positions

 There are a number of areas and programs specializing in research, and with a degree or experience in Psychology, understanding the mind is critical and valuable when collecting and assessing the impact of data.
 Note that often these positions are often term-limited and may only be guaranteed for a year or two.
+You can check out more information about potential types of positions here.

 How to Be a Competitive Applicant